 Although there are at least 15 species of ticks in North America, only a few of these species are likely to be encountered.
 They include:

 Other tick species may be encountered in various regions.

 How can ticks be prevented?

 There are many different types of tick preventatives available in the marketplace.
 Some require less effort on the part of the owner than others.
 Some products are available over the counter, while others are only available through your veterinarian.
-There are effective monthly preventatives that are applied to the skin at the back of the neck and represent a convenient method of control for these ectoparasites.
-Your veterinarian will make specific recommendations to keep your pet parasite free.
+There are effective monthly preventatives available that are applied to the skin at the back of the neck and represent a convenient method of control for these ectoparasites.
+Your veterinarian will make specific recommendations to keep your pet parasite-free.

 What should I do if I find a tick on me or my dog?

 Use blunt tweezers or disposable gloves to handle the tick.
 If your fingers must be used, shield them with a tissue or paper towel.
 Infectious agents may be contracted through mucous membranes or breaks in the skin simply by handling infected ticks.

 Grasp the tick as close to the skin surface as possible.
 This reduces the possibility of the head detaching from the body upon removal.

 Pull the tick out straight out with a steady, even pressure.
 Do not twist or jerk the tick as this may cause the mouthparts to break off and remain in the skin, increasing the chances of infection.